lexbor/docs/source/examples/html/html2sexpr.md

 ## Conclusion

-This example demonstrates a straightforward implementation of converting an HTML document structure into S-expressions using the Lexbor library.
+This example demonstrates a straightforward implementation of converting an HTML document structure into S-expressions using the `lexbor` library.
 The program is structured to handle input validation, document parsing, tree traversal, and serialization efficiently while providing clear feedback in the case of errors.
-It showcases the use of Lexbor's DOM manipulation capabilities and highlights how to build a recursive tree-walking algorithm for tree serialization.
+It showcases the use of `lexbor`'s DOM manipulation capabilities and highlights how to build a recursive tree-walking algorithm for tree serialization.